nenuadrian/Secret-Republic-Hacking-Browser-Game-V3/README.md

 # Overview

-A lot of work has gone into this, but it is built from the ground up by a fairely inexperienced software developer at the time.
+Built from the ground up by a fairely inexperienced software developer at the time.

 It's been through years of development with this being its 3rd full do-over.

-This is a PHP & MySQL based browser based, mobile compatible, role playing game.
-The theme is post-apocalyptic hacking.
+A PHP & MySQL based browser based, mobile compatible, role playing game.
+The theme is post-apocalyptic futuristic hacking.

-There are many features, enough for this to be a stand-alone game, ranging from guilds/organizations, to party system, single and multi-player missions, servers players can build and hack, wars between zones players can join and even be the president of.
-And that is not even all of it.
+There are many features, enough for this to be a stand-alone game, ranging from guilds/organizations, to party system, single and multi-player missions, servers players can build and hack, wars between zones players can join and even be the president of, forums and blogs.
+And that is not even all.

 Documentation is minimal and is being built as we go.